 Natural mined diamonds do not have a set shape before worked, but they are most often found in the shape of an octahedron.
 Professional cutters will measure and calibrate the uncut diamond in order to maximize the beauty and value of the polished stone before working on the actual cutting and polishing work needed.

-Years of researching the interaction between light and a round brilliant diamond made the GIA out to be the leading gem laboratory to grade diamond cut holistically.
-GIA has listed seven interdependent characteristics that determine a diamond's cut grading, namely: brightness, dispersion, scintillation, weight ratio, durability, polish, and symmetry.
+Years of research into how light interacts with a round brilliant diamond has made GIA the most trusted authority in cut grading.
+According to GIA, seven interdependent factors determine a diamond’s cut grade: brightness, dispersion (fire), scintillation, weight ratio, durability, polish, and symmetry.

 Virtual Mirrors